mleida-stratio/genai-examples/README.md

 ## Stratio GenAI Chain Examples

+This repository is intended to developers who want to create GenAI chains.

-This repository contains some examples of GenAI chains.
-Check the readme of each chain for more information.
+This repository provides some simple examples of GenAI chains focused on a specific task.

-* [Chain Examples](genai-chain-examples/README.md): Examples of GenAI chains.
+There are four basic chains that you can use as a starting point to create your own chains:
+ # TODO: Add the links to the chains once merged
+* [Basic Actor Chain](./README.md): Examples of a chain where the user implementas a basic actor and invoke it.
-* [Chain Docs](genai-chain-docs/README.md): Example GenAI chain to perform a RAG.
+* [Stratio Virtualizer Chain](./README.md): Example of a GenAI chain that connects to the Stratio Virtualizer service to perform a query.
+* [Opensearch Chain](./README.md): Example of a GenAI chain that connects to Opensearch service and processes the result of a search.
+* [Memory Chain](./README.md): Example of a GenAI chain that persist the user's conversation in order to remember the context.

+Please check the readme of each chain for more information.

 ## Requirements